Barry16480/Barry16480/README.md

-# Hi, I'm Barry 👋
+# Hi, I'm Aftab Ahmed Bashir 👋
 ### IT Support Professional | CCNA, Network+, A+ Certified

 I am a dedicated professional with a background in the **NHS**, bringing a high level of commitment, discipline, and a public-service work ethic to IT Support.
-I am looking to join a team where I can provide immediate value in first-line support while growing into a long-term technical specialist.
+I am looking to join a team where I can provide immediate value in first-line support while growng into a long-term technical specialist.

 ---